Bored-Entertainment/mesaredux/_games/bowman/bowman2/index.md

 title: "Bowman 2"
 flash: true
 aspectRatio: "4:3"
-description: "shoot peopl with bow 2"
+description: "Return to the bow-and-arrow battle with new challenges."
 ---